mataluni-bravetto/abe-core-body-template/SECURITY_GUIDE.md

 ## 🎉 Conclusion

-**The AI Guardians Chrome Extension has been thoroughly security audited and enhanced.
+**The AiGuardian Chrome Extension has been thoroughly security audited and enhanced.
 All critical vulnerabilities have been addressed, and comprehensive security measures have been implemented.
 The extension is now secure for production deployment.**

 **Security Score: 83.33% (Significantly Improved)** **Status: PRODUCTION-READY WITH SECURITY MONITORING**